Kerala - God's Own Country

 Location: Thiruvananthapuram or Trivandrum lies on the southwest coast of India, is the capital of Kerala.

-Tourist Destinations: There are a number of tourist attractions in Thiruvananthapuram, India.
-A must visit is the the Padmanabhaswami temple, amongst one of the 108 shrines sacred to the Vaishnavites in India.
+Tourist Destinations: There are a number of tourist attractions in the capital city.
+A must visit among them is the Padmanabhaswami temple.
+Counted among one of the 108 shrines, it is sacred to the Vaishnavites in India.
 Several kings also built their palaces in and around Thiruvananthapuram.
 The major attraction here is the 250-year-old temple car made for Lord Vishnu lying within the museum compound of Thiruvananthapuram.
 Sri Chitra Art Gallery proves to be an ideal place for art lovers.
 Then, of course, a trip to the capital city is incomplete without a boat-ride on its enchanting backwaters.